cbaziotis/cbaziotis.github.io/_pages/about.md

 under the supervision of [Barry Haddow](http://homepages.inf.ed.ac.uk/bhaddow/) and [Alexandra Birch](http://homepages.inf.ed.ac.uk/abmayne/).

-During my Ph.D., I have done internships as a Research Scientist at [Meta AI (FAIR)](https://ai.facebook.com/) in Menlo Park and as an Applied Scientist at [Amazon AI](https://www.amazon.science/) in Palo Alto.
+During my Ph.D., I have done internships as Research Scientist at [Meta AI (FAIR)](https://ai.facebook.com/) in Menlo Park and as Applied Scientist at [Amazon AI](https://www.amazon.science/) in Palo Alto.

 In my research, I aim to enable machine learning models to learn with limited supervision, by exploiting prior knowledge from unlabeled data.